SelfCareMap

 4. Improves Sleep Quality—The Foundation of Immune Repair

-You can’t boost immunity without good sleep.
-During deep sleep, your body releases cytokines—proteins that help fight infection and inflammation.
-Poor sleep reduces cytokine production and weakens immune response.
+You cannot boost immunity without good sleep.
+During deep, slow wave sleep, your body releases cytokines.
+These are small proteins that help the body fight infection and regulate inflammation.
+Poor sleep reduces the production of these protective cytokines and weakens the overall immune response, which is why you often feel a cold coming on after a week of poor sleep.

 5. Reduces Inflammation